vstinner/unicode_book/programming_languages.rst

-As :ref:`Python` compiled in narrow mode, :ref:`non-BMP <bmp>` characters are stored as :ref:`UTF-16 surrogate pairs <surrogates>` and the length of a string is the number of UTF-16 words, not the number of Unicode characters.
+As :ref:`Python` compiled in narrow mode, :ref:`non-BMP <bmp>` characters are stored as :ref:`UTF-16 surrogate pairs <surrogates>` and the length of a string is the number of UTF-16 units, not the number of Unicode characters.

 Java, as the Tcl language, uses a variant of :ref:`UTF-8` which encodes the nul character (U+0000) as the :ref:`overlong byte sequence <strict utf8 decoder>`